Zch720/Presser_Clicker/README.md

 3. After adding the keys, press `Start Listen` to start monitoring the toggle key.
 When active, the label next to `Start Listen` will show `toggled`; otherwise, it shows `untoggled`.
     > Once `Start Listen` is pressed, the toggle key and key actions cannot be modified until listening is stopped.

+## Notes

+- Hold actions are executed in the order they appear on the screen.
+- Click actions run independently of each other.
+Even if their intervals are the same, the execution order is not guaranteed.

 > Translated into English with the help of ChatGPT